reagul/Jenkins-VS7-K8s/README.md

-### Configuring the Kubernetes Credentials and Plugin
+### Configuring the Kubernetes Credentials and Plugin :o:

 From the Jenkins Dashboard select **Credentials**>**System**>**Global credentials (unrestricted)**>**Add Credentials** \
 Select the *Kind* drop-down and choose **Kubernetes Service Account**